 Ironically, Herb Gibson and Sam Walton didn’t die that many years apart.
 Herb died in 1986 at 86 years of age, and Walton died in 1992 at age 74.
 Although Walton’s children had peripheral management of the company via board positions and ownership of large blocks of stock, none ever served as CEO.
 Instead Walton had a handpicked team of seasoned executives to continue his vision.

 Seemingly small decisions often have monumental consequences.
 Gibson transferred ownership and management of the company to two his sons in 1972.
 I’ve heard anecdotal tales that claim he was forced to do so in a bid to stop his ongoing legal wars.
 It’s interesting to speculate what might have happened had Gibson and Walton gone into business together in some capacity in 1961, and had Gibson instead transferred management to a professional manager in 1972, perhaps Walton himself.

 Gibson's was sold in June 1984 to a company headed by Gary Chaffin.
 Chaffin sold the company in 1992, and it filed for Chapter 11 bankruptcy in 1996.
 Chaffin repurchased the company in 1999, which by this time was headquartered in Dodge City, Kansas.
 In November 2002, Gibson's announced it would close the chain's 17 remaining stores thus ending an almost twenty-year death spiral.
 Two stores continue to operate independently under the Gibson's name, in Kerrville, and Weatherford, Texas.

-In chapter three we’ll complete the story of Gibson’s Discount Centers by describing the stores and what it was like to work there, and in my case meet my wife of over thirty years.
+In chapter three we’ll discuss Herb's personal live, and in chapter 4 complete the story of Gibson’s Discount Centers by describing the stores, what it was like to work there, the huge Gibson Trade Shows, and in my case the place I met my wife of over thirty years.